 The Blue Tour and Magical Merlin Tour have ear plug jacks so you can listen to a narrator who tells you about each area you pass by and it’s set for various languages.
 We got off at St. Paul’s Cathedral and spent time there attempting to climb to the top.

 Our ticket included a Cruise of the Thames with City Cruises.
 Our Big Bus stopped at the Tower of London and then we boarded the cruise ship.
 It took us under bridges, passing unusual ships and fascinating buildings on the way.

 Then it rounded the corner and there was the London Eye in all its glory.
 We couldn’t have had better weather.

 The next day was our last day in London and I’d already fallen in love with the city I never wanted to leave.
 We wanted to see as much as humanly possible and probably spent about 8 hours total on the bus.
 We got off briefly to see Buckingham Palace, then rode around some more until we were starving for dinner.

 You can purchase a one-day pass that includes 4 different routes, walking tours, and a one way River Cruise.
 2 and 3-day tickets let you return on the River Cruise.
 You can also purchase a 1-day ticket that includes everything the 1-day ticket does plus entry to the London Eye.

 There are Big Bus Tours in London, Paris, Budapest, Vienna, Rome, Istanbul, and Dublin as well as the Middle East and the Asia Pacific.
 If you’re in the U.S. you can take one in New York, Chicago, Las Vegas, Miami, Philadelphia, San Francisco, Washington D.C., and Los Angeles.

 If you download their mobile app you can track each bus making it even easier to see when and where to pick up your bus and where it’s going.

 Please share this image on Pinterest for later

 Will you be in a Big Bus City soon or have you taken a tour with them?
 Please leave a comment below.

-This post has been sponsored by Big Bus Tours and I will receive compensation for posting it.
+This post was sponsored by Big Bus Tours and I received compensation for posting it.
 However, all opinions are my own.